GDPR: DATA PRIVACY NOTICE FOR CLIENTS

 How long do we keep your personal data?

-We keep your personal data for no longer than reasonably necessary for a period of 3 years in case of any legal claims/complaints.
+We keep your personal data for no longer than reasonably necessary as per the guidance provided below:

 We require your personal data as it is a requirement to book into classes and necessary to enter into a contract.